yownas/vsh/doc/USAGE.md

 When the key is added you need a list of vshd-hosts to put in your `~/.vsh/hosts` (one server per line).

+If your hostfile exist or one has been setup and referenced with VSH_HOSTFILE the ssh hostkeys will be added to your ~/.ssh/known_hosts file.

 After you added the hosts you should be able to list all available containers with `vsh -l`.

 # Using ssh-agent #